 Students are required to engage in responsible social conduct that reflects Ottawa University in a positive light and to model good citizenship in any community.

 SOLICITATION OR SELLING OF GOODS

-Solicitation or selling of goods is prohibited (such as paintings, pottery, cakes, jewelry, etc.) without the consent of the Dean of Student Affairs, Dean of Student Experience, or Campus Executive.
+Solicitation or selling of goods is prohibited (such as paintings, pottery, cakes, jewelry, etc.) without the consent of the Dean of Student Affairs/Life, (or equivalent).

 STALKING